-3 Easy Ways to Change Axis to Log Scale in Excel
+How to Change Axis to Log Scale in Excel: 3 Easy Ways

 1. Utilize Format Tab to Turn Axis to Logarithmic Scale in Excel

 Excel’s Format Tab is hidden by default.
 However, the Format tab will appear in the ribbon when we begin dealing with a chart object.
-This subsection will apply a Logarithmic Scale to the chart’s Axis.
+This subsection will apply a Logarithmic Scale to the chart’s horizontal Axis and vertical axis.
 Please follow these instructions carefully so that the Format Tab can help you complete your task.

 - First, select the B4:C10 range.